mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

 Yours likely won't be identical, but it should be similar.
 In particular, the ranking of the urls should be the same order.

+The `--verbose` flag causes all of the lines beginning with `DEBUG` to be printed.
+By default, only lines beginning with `INFO` are printed.

 **Part 2:**
 The `pagerank.py` file has an option `--search_query`, which takes a string as a parameter.
 If this argument is used, then program returns all urls that match the query string sorted according to their pagerank.